colyseus/schema/README.md

 decodedState.decode(incomingData);
 ```

-## Generating client-side state/schema files:
+## Generating client-side schema files (for strictly typed languages)

-> THIS HAS NOT BEEN IMPLEMENTED

-Decoders for each target language are located at [`/decoders/`](decoders).
-Usage should be as simple as dropping the decoder along with the schema files in your project, since they have no external dependencies.
+> If you're using JavaScript or LUA, there's no need to bother about this.
+> Interpreted programming languages are able to re-build the Schema locally through the use of `Reflection`.

+You can generate the client-side schema files based on the TypeScript schema definitions automatically.

 ```
-# TypeScript
-statefy ./schemas/State.ts --output ./ts-project/State.ts

-# LUA/Defold
+# C#/Unity
-statefy ./schemas/State.ts --output ./lua-project/State.lua
+schema-codegen ./schemas/State.ts --output ./unity-project/ --cs

 # C/C++
-statefy ./schemas/State.ts --output ./cpp-project/State.c

-# C#/Unity
-statefy ./schemas/State.ts --output ./unity-project/State.cs
+schema-codegen ./schemas/State.ts --output ./cpp-project/ --cpp

 # Haxe
-statefy ./schemas/State.ts --output ./haxe-project/State.hx
+schema-codegen ./schemas/State.ts --output ./haxe-project/ --hx
 ```

 ## Benchmarks: